'Don't judge me by how I look'

 Video

-Joshua Oyebola is one of two people in the world with a rare form of hemifacial microsomia, a condition where parts of the face do not fully develop.
+Joshua Oyebola is just one of only two people in the world with a rare form of hemifacial macrosomia, a condition where parts of the face don’t fully develop.

-He was bullied and stared at for years because of the way he looks, but he has not let it dampen his spirits.
+He was bullied and stared at for years because of the way he looks, but he hasn’t let it dampen his spirits.

-Josh, 18, is a regular at his local boxing gym in Wapping, east London, and has written and recorded his own music under the name Dreadlock J.
+He’s a regular at a local boxing gym in Wapping, east London and has written and recorded his own music under the name Dreadlock J.

 -